-The hash library can be used in a multi-process environment, minding that only lookups are thread-safe.
+The hash library can be used in a multi-process environment.
 The only function that can only be used in single-process mode is rte\hash\set\cmp\func(), which sets up a custom compare function, which is assigned to a function pointer (therefore, it is not supported in multi-process mode).